-UGent campus Kortrijk, Laboratory of Industrial Water- and Ecotechnology
+UGent campus Kortrijk, Department of green chemistry and technology, Laboratory of Industrial Water- and Ecotechnology

 Abstract Bachelor Project 2017-2018: Leaching of heavy metals and polycyclic aromatic carbohydrates from building materials using pilot roofs